svsraju/Norman-Police-Department-Daily-Arrest-Summary-data-extraction/README.md

 The function fetchincidents() takes url as input parameters, it uses the python urllib.request library to grab one of the pdfs for the norman police report webpage.

- 2 .  **extractincidents()**
+ 2 .  **extractincidents(url)**

-The function extractincidents() takes no parameters and it reads data from the pdf files and extracts the incidents.
+The function extractincidents() takes  parameters retured froom fetchIncidents  and it reads data from the pdf files and extracts the incidents.
 The each incident includes a **date/time, case number, arrest location, offense, arrestee address, status, and officer**.
 A city, state, and zip code will typical be available if the arrested person(s) is not homeless or transient.
 This data is hidden inside of a PDF file.

 To extract the data from the pdf files, use the PyPdf2.PdfFileReader class.
 It will allow you to extract pages and pdf file and search for the rows.
 Extract each row and add it to a list.